MadLadSquad/MadLadSquadSite/desktop.md

 ## Misc goals
 ### A great multilingual experience
-Make all applications have UI and docs in multiple languages, allow for easy translation of text and conform to i18n standards
+Make all applications have UI and docs in multiple languages, allow for easy translation of text and conform to i18n standards.
+More information about the subproject can be found [here](https://madladsquad.com/untitled-desktop/subprojects/i18n)

 ### A great distribution experience
 Make all our applications have a unified build process, so that we can easily package them for many platforms.
 We're already developing a tool that can